Individual Award for Outstanding Contributions to Undergraduate Education in Race & Ethnicity Instruction

 Departments with fewer than 30 FTE faculty may nominate up to two individuals; departments with 30 or more may nominate up to three.
 Please include the following for each nominee:

 - Completed Nomination Form from Chair, Associate Chair, or Director.
 Alternatively, a one-page letter that addresses the same questions as the Nomination Form may be submitted.

-- Enrollment and grading data for all courses that the nominee taught for the past four years—that is, please complete the attached table for each nominee.
-Mean grade and enrollment data are available from the LSA Management Information System.
-(Any questions about access and use of MIS tools should be directed at Rob Wilke, firstname.lastname@example.org.)
+- Enrollment and grading data for all courses that the nominee taught for the past four years—that is, please complete the table below for each nominee.
+Average grade and enrollment data are available in the Teaching History Report in the LSA Management Reporting System.
+(Questions about access and questions about the Teaching History Reports, interpreting the data, etc., should be sent to LSATechnologyServices@umich.edu.)

 - Teaching evaluations for all courses that the nominee taught for the past four years.
 Please do NOT include student comments, but only the “Instructor Report.”
 If any student comments are particularly illuminating, we suggest you make reference to them in the Chair/Director’s supporting statement.